probablykory/valheim-mods/MoreCrossbows/Package/README.md

 ## Changelog

+### v1.2.6
+ * Small bugfix to ensure crossbow sfx are properly registered to znetview.

 ### v1.2.5
  * Updates to tooltip patches, minor fix for Hildir compat.
  * Updated build to require Jotunn 2.12.4